John Maynard Keynes: Early life and education

 King's College, Cambridge.
 Keynes's grandmother wrote to him saying that, since he was born in Cambridge, people will expect him to be clever.

 John Maynard Keynes was born in Cambridge, England, on 5 June 1883, to an upper-middle-class family.
-His father, John Neville Keynes, was an economist and a lecturer in moral sciences at the University of Cambridge and his mother, Florence Ada Keynes, a local social reformer who went on to become the town's first female mayor.
+His father, John Neville Keynes, was an economist and a lecturer in moral sciences at the University of Cambridge, while his mother, Florence Ada Keynes, was a local social reformer who went on to become the town's second female mayor.
 Keynes was the firstborn and was followed by two more children – Margaret Neville Keynes in 1885 and Geoffrey Keynes in 1887.
 Geoffrey became a surgeon and Margaret married the Nobel Prize-winning physiologist Archibald Hill.

-According to the reminiscences of his brother Geoffrey, their parents were loving and attentive.
+According to Geoffrey, their parents were loving and attentive.
 They attended a Congregational Church and remained in the same house throughout their lives, where the children were always welcome to return.
-Keynes received considerable support from his father, including expert coaching to help him pass his scholarship exams and financial help both as a young man and when his assets were nearly wiped out at the onset of Great Depression in 1929.
+Keynes received considerable support from his father, including coaching to help him pass his scholarship exams, as well as financial help both as a young man and when his assets were nearly wiped out at the onset of Great Depression in 1929.
 Keynes's mother made her children's interests her own, and according to Skidelsky, "because she could grow up with her children, they never outgrew home".

 In January 1889, at the age of five and a half, Keynes started at the kindergarten of the Perse School for Girls for five mornings a week.
-He quickly showed a talent for arithmetic, but his health was poor leading to several long absences.
+He quickly showed a talent for arithmetic, but his health was poor, leading to several long absences.
 He was tutored at home by a governess, Beatrice Mackintosh, and his mother.
 In January 1892, at eight and a half, he started as a day pupil at St Faith's preparatory school.
 By 1894, Keynes was top of his class and excelling at mathematics.
 In 1896, St Faith's headmaster, Ralph Goodchild, wrote that Keynes was "head and shoulders above all the other boys in the school" and was confident that Keynes could get a scholarship to Eton.